Wick Allison Chairman and Publisher

-Wick Allison is the publisher and editor in chief of D Magazine, which he founded in 1974 and returned to in 1995.
+Wick Allison is the chairman and publisher of D Magazine, which he founded in 1974 and returned to in 1995.
 Allison is a fifth-generation Texan who was born and raised in Dallas and attended the University of Texas at Austin.

 After graduation, he worked in the White House and served in the U.S. Army.
 He attended SMU’s Graduate School of Business, where he wrote his business plan for D Magazine.
 Over the next 10 years he built D into a magazine company with $30 million in revenues operating in Dallas, Houston, and New York.
 Allison left his company and Dallas in 1984 for New York, where he founded Art & Antiques and built it into the largest circulated art and antiques magazine in the world.

 He also served as publisher of William F. Buckley’s National Review and made it the only profitable publication in the history of American journals of opinion.
 Allison edited The Bible: Designed to be Read as Living Literature for Simon & Schuster and wrote That’s in the Bible? for Delacorte.
 His most recent book is Condemned to Repeat It: Lessons of History for Leaders, published by Viking in 1997.

 Christine Allison President